MicrosoftDocs/well-architected/well-architected/cost/provision-checklist.md

 ---
-title: Provision cloud resources to optimize cost
+title: Provisioning cloud resources to optimize cost
-description: Review guidance on how to provision your cloud resources to minimize cost.
-See links to cost estimating for components such as big data analytics.
+description: Learn how to provision your cloud resources to minimize cost by using the following resources on cost estimating for components such as big data analytics.
 author: martinekuan
 ms.author: martinek
-ms.date: 12/08/2021
+ms.date: 04/14/2023
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected